Create AI video transitions with start and end frame

-Use Last Frame to generate smooth transitions that morph between two images — a starting image and an ending image.
+Use the start and end frames to generate smooth transitions that morph between two images.
 Common use cases include animated title cards between sections, scene transitions, creative reveals (e.g., sketch → photorealistic), and before/after demonstrations.

-Last Frame is a parameter in Descript's video generation tool, available for select models.
+Start and end frames are an optional parameter for creating AI video in Descript, available for select models.
 If you're new to generating video, start with our guide: Generate AI video.

 This article covers: